COVID-19 Blended Learning

 - Baccalaureate Subjects – Combined Science, Biology, Chemistry, Physics, Computer Science, Geography, History and French

 - Optional subjects – a wide range of subjects are offered which vary from year to year in response to the needs and interests of the students.
-Currently these include: Art and Design, Business Studies, Business Communication, Computer Science, Catering, Citizenship, Dance, Drama, Economics, French, Graphic Products, Geography, Health and Social Care (both single and double award), History, Media Studies, Music, Personal Finance, Physical Education, Product Design, Religious Education, Textiles, Triple Science (Biology, Chemistry and Physics).
+Currently, these include: Art and Design, Business Studies, Computer Science, Citizenship, Creative iMedia, Dance, Design Technology, Drama, Economics, Food Preparation and Nutrition, French, Geography, Health and Social Care, History, Music, Photography, Religious Education, Sport, Textiles, Triple Science (Biology, Chemistry and Physics).

 - All students in Key Stage 4 have Independent Study Periods incorporated into their timetable.
 These are supervised by staff who will support the students in developing effective study skills in preparation for their GCSEs.